 There are pickpockets and thieves on the street, both during day and night, that target tourists on a fairly regular basis.

-Car theft and burglary is pretty common, and when it comes to violent crime it used to be much less common but today tends to happen from time to time.
+Car theft and burglary are pretty common, and when it comes to violent crime it used to be much less common but today tends to happen from time to time.

-Be careful at night especially as a woman and keep in mind that there are ‘sensitive zones’ populated by beggars and drunkard that should be avoided as much as possible.
+Be careful at night especially as a woman and keep in mind that there are ‘sensitive zones’ populated by beggars and drunkards that should be avoided as much as possible.

 However, this is a good thing for tourists, since their presence scares away any pickpockets or bag snatchers that might be in the vicinity.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Montpellier, since it covers not only medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Montpellier, since it covers not only medical problems but also theft and loss of valuables.